Using the Excel Range Columns property in VBA

 The following sections explain how you can use worksheet or range object .Columns

-Next, it is explained how to loop over the columns collection.
+At the end, I will explain how to loop over the columns collection.

 The .Columns